jjasghar/chef-book/part1/03-vm-setup.md

 The beginning of your playground
 -------------------------------

-So you have virtualbox and vagrant running; you feel more comfortable with your _disposable_ vm, so now here's where some of the fun starts.
+So you have VirtualBox and Vagrant running; you feel more comfortable with your _disposable_ vm, so now here's where some of the fun starts.
 I have a `Vagrantfile` here that I'm going to use as a base for this book.